 Thursday, June 21 in Tribeca

 Alex and the Kaleidoscope rock both dates for Hudson RiverKids–a series jam-packed with fab kids' entertainers.
 Held this year as usual at two locations, on Mondays at Chelsea's Pier 62 and on Thursdays at Tribeca's Pier 25.

 Make Music New York — Citywide

 Mark the official first day of summer by hearing (or making) beautiful music.
 From morning to night, hundreds of no-cost concerts take place in public spaces like parks and plazas throughout the five boroughs.
-This year's schedule includes a load of kids' concerts, including the Rock-a-Silly Band, Lucy Kalantari and the Jazz Cats, and Hopalong Andrew.
+This year's schedule includes lots of kid-friendly concerts; see full schedule here.